 Jan is a PMP-certified Solutions Architect at RWS Moravia and an Adjunct Professor at the University of Washington, teaching courses within their Certificate in Localization program.
 Having also spent over 13 years working at Microsoft, Jan has localization experience on both client and LSP sides.
 He also holds degrees in Energy Technology and Computer Science from universities in Germany.

-A self-professed jack-of-many-localization-trades, Jon is a Senior Solutions Architect at RWS Moravia and an Adjunct Professor at the University of Maryland, New York University and MIIS.
+A self-professed jack-of-many-localization-trades, RWS Moravia and an Adjunct Professor at the University of Maryland, New York University and MIIS.
 Jon has been in the localization industry since 2000 and his areas of interest are translation technology and solutions development.
 Jon has several degrees in Chinese language and translation.